 Q: How long will contacts of positive COVID-19 cases be required to quarantine?

-Individuals who are exposed to someone with COVID-19 will be required to quarantine for 14 days from the date they were last exposed.
-Every contact will receive an official quarantine order.
+Individuals who are exposed to someone with COVID-19 will be required to quarantine for 10 days from the date they were last exposed.
+Fully vaccinated people who have been exposed do NOT have to quarantine unless they have symptoms (see this flowchart for details).
+Those who are placed in quarantine will receive an official quarantine order.
+After stopping quarantine, individuals should:

 Q: What resources will a person in isolation or quarantine require?